 With all the pressures of modern life pulling your focus this way and that, it can be hard to concentrate on the task at hand – whether that’s in your home life or at work.
 An inability to concentrate can stop you from getting things done, meaning that the jobs pile up and your stress level increases.

-Work-related stress accounted for over a third (35%) of ill health cases at work in 2014/15
+Work-related stress accounted for almost half (44%) of ill health cases at work in 2018

 , showing that it can have a significant effect on your health and wellbeing – and even put your ability to work at risk.

 The seven tips below are simple to follow and could help you improve your focus and reduce the risk of stress.

 1. Switch off

 The constant pinging and buzzing of our smartphones can make it hard to switch off – quite literally!
 However, we should all aim to get some time away from technology, especially before bed as it can disturb sleep.
 Equally important is knowing when to switch off your work technology so you keep a good work-life balance.

 “Weekends should be as work-free as possible.
 If your boss or manager gives you a work mobile, then I suggest turning that and its associated email function off at the end of the working day,” says psychiatrist Dr. Mark Silvert, a Medical Director & Consultant Psychiatrist at The Blue Tree Clinic